Clendenin, West Virginia: History

 In the 1800s, Clendenin was a small settlement at the confluence of Big Sandy Creek and the Elk River that eventually became a small village named Chilton.
 At this time, timber and coal mining were the principal industries in the area.
 In 1846, one of the first cannel coal veins was discovered at Falling Rock (only a few miles from Chilton/Clendenin) and became a rich source for manufacturing artificial gas.
 Clendenin was platted in 1877.

-Construction of the Elk River line began in 1892 under the Charleston, Clendenin and Sutton Railroad.
-In 1902, the partially completed line was acquired and expanded by the newly formed Coal and Coke Railway under Henry Gassaway Davis, which extended the route north to Elkins.
-The Baltimore and Ohio Railroad began operating the line in 1917 and assumed full ownership in 1933.
-Paralleling the Elk River, the railroad supported the growth of the logging industry and, together with the drilling of the area's first gas well in 1900, spurred development of one of the state's largest oil and gas fields.
-Clendenin was incorporated in 1904 and named for the Clendenin family, early pioneers of the Kanawha Valley.
-In 1920, the world's first petrochemical plant was built in the town by the Union Carbide Corporation.
-Other major industries included timber, coal, gas, oil, and salt.
+In 1893, the Coal and Coke railroad was built running through Clendenin, paralleling the Elk River and allowing the logging industry to set up residence.
+Along with the drilling of the first gas well in the area in 1900, this allowed the development of one of the largest oil and gas fields in West Virginia.
+The town was incorporated in 1904 and named after the Clendenin family, an early pioneer family in the Kanawha River Valley.
+The first petrochemical plant in the world was built in Clendenin in 1920.
+This plant was the original Union Carbide Corporation facility.
+Other chief economic staples included timber, coal, gas, oil, and salt.
 The decades from 1900 to 1930 saw most of the towns growth, and construction of most of the major buildings in town, including the elementary, middle, and high schools, several large churches, three banks, and several blocks of commercial buildings.
 When Union Carbide moved their production plant from Falling Rock to Charleston, the economy slowed but Clendenin remained a commercial hub for northern Kanawha County, southern Roane County, and western Clay County until Interstate 79 bypassed the town in the 1980s.

 Clendenin suffered damage during the 2016 West Virginia flood.
 Recovery was largely complete by January 2020, although some homes remained in need of demolition or rebuilding.

 The current mayor of Clendenin is Kay Summers.
 Town elections (including the office of mayor and city council) occur every two years.
 Recent efforts have been made by 25045-A New Clendenin (a non-profit corporation based in Clendenin) and the Business and Industrial Development Corporation (headquartered in Charleston) to enhance economic and cultural development in the town.